WARNING: Contains nudity

 World War II provided more impetus for the movement towards modern fashion.
 While thousands of women gained empowerment through work in the armaments industry, the absent menfolk—particularly American—decorated their warplanes with images in the ‘pin-up’ style of scantily-clad women in alluring poses, a style recently appropriated by the ‘Suicide Girls’ movement.

-The upward march of the hemline seen in the 1920s continued to its logical conclusion—the classic Mary Quant miniskirt of the 1960s.
+The upward march of the hemline seen in the 1920s continued.
+It reached its logical conclusion in the classic Mary Quant miniskirt of the 1960s.
 Hemlines have been entrenched at the miniskirt’s just-below-the-crotch level for the past 50 years.